joelhooks/angularjs-FlightDashboard/README.md

 ### Finally

-Once we realize that not all of our requests have to be sequential.
+Finally, we should consider the dependencies of each segment of the *chain*.
+Once we realize that not all of our requests have to be sequential and wait for all previous segments to finish first.
 In our scenario, the Plane  and Weather service calls could be requested in parallel (independent of each other).

 We will use the `$q.all()` and the `$q.spread()` methods to condense our code and centralize all `$scope` changes.